solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 ### Step 1: Create an AWS Lambda

-Create an AWS Lambda function to test with Gloo Edge routing.
+Create an AWS Lambda function to test with Gloo Gateway routing.

 1. Log in to the AWS console and navigate to the Lambda page.